Updated December 2023

 Compliance with a legal obligation

-The main grounds used by Collins McNicholas Recruitment and HR Services Group to process personal data are as follows:
+The main grounds used by Collins McNicholas to process personal data are as follows:

 This retention period is based on our experience that, having engaged with us on employment options, individuals are open to considering new opportunities within that timeframe.
 Each individual has the right to withdraw their consent and have their personal information erased at any time.

-Candidates that existed on our database prior to the application of the regulation in May 2018, will remain on our database for the 5-year retention period unless they request to be removed.
 The GDPR states that we may process personal data “if necessary for the purposes of the legitimate interest pursued by the controller”, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data”.
 We may use legitimate interest where we do not have GDPR consent.
-We have assessed the scenarios where we use legitimate interest as a legal ground for processing and we consider our processing is in line with candidate expectations and that there is a balance between our interests, and those of candidates.
+We have assessed the scenarios where we use legitimate interest as a legal ground for processing and we consider our processing is in line with candidate expectations and that there is a balance between our interests and those of candidates.

 Right to restriction of processing – where certain conditions apply to have a right to restrict the processing in accordance with Section 87 and Section 89 of the Data Protection Act 2018